njit-jerse/specimin/README.md

 Here is a sample command to run the tool: `./gradlew run --args='--outputDirectory "tempDir" --root "src/test/resources/twofilesimple/input/" --targetFile "com/example/Foo.java" --targetFile "com/example/Baz.java" --targetMethod "com.example.Foo#bar()" --jarpath "path/to/jar/directory"'`

+# Important limitations and caveats

+The current implementation makes use of heuristics to distinguish simple from fully-qualified names at several points.
+In particular, it assumes that package and class names follow Java convention:
+* class names always begin with an uppercase letter
+* package names always begin with a lowercase letter

+Specimin will likely produce incorrect output if the input program does not follow this convention.

 # Input/output examples

 The following examples illustrate the kinds of programs that Specimin produces.
 You can find (many) more such examples in Specimin's [test suite](https://github.com/kelloggm/specimin/tree/main/src/test/resources).

 ## A very simple example